fhiso/legacy-format/serialisation.md

 convert each *octet* to the *character* whose *code point* is the value of *octet*.
-An application *shall* issue an error and stop processing the *octet stream* if the null *octet* `00` is encountered.  *Restricted characters*, as defined in §2.3 of [Basic Concepts], *may* be handled in an implementation-defined manner.
+An application *shall* issue an error and stop processing the *octet stream* if the null *octet* `00` is encountered.  *Restricted characters*, as defined in §2.3 of [Basic Concepts], *must* be accepted without error while determining the *specified character encoding*.

 {.note}  This is equivalent to using the ISO-8859-1 *character encoding* if there is no *detected character encoding*.
 As defined in §2 of